3-1-1-Codeup/project/workbooks/gabby/script_v2.md

     	- Level of delay, measures if a case is resolved very early, early, on time, late, or very late.
     	- This was done through binning the comparison of the number of days used to the number of days allotted for a case to be completed.

-    - We handled the null values, and dropped any duplicated or unnecessary features.
+    - We handled the null values, and dropped any duplicated or unnecessary variables
     - We then changed feature names to be easier to understand.
     - The last step of our preparation was to split the data using SKLearn into the train, validate and test data sets.
     - Then for modeling, we dropped our object columns, scaled the numeric data using the SKLearn Preprocessing MinMax scaler, and split the data into X/Y data sets.